ActiveCampaign/mustachio/README.md

 # mustachio
-Lightweight, powerful, nutritious template engine.
+Lightweight, powerful, nutritious, templating engine.

 #### How to use mustachio: